JohnGoertz/can-manuscript/README.md

+This is the data archive for the paper "Competitive Amplification Networks enable molecular pattern recognition with PCR"

 The following instructions are for a Linux system.
 For a Windows system, you should use the Windows Subsystem for Linux 2 (WSL2).
-For a Mac system, you may need to install python3.9 using different commands, but the setup after that point should be the same.
+For a Mac system, you may need to install libcairo2 using different commands, but the setup after that point should be the same.

 0. Ensure you have `mamba` installed (or change the commands below for conda): https://mamba.readthedocs.io/en/latest/installation.html
 1. Unzip env/candas.zip and env/nupack-4.0.1.7.zip